-- The bootstrap option can be set.
+• The bootstrap option can be set.
 The option configures initialization of the maps on the Ceph Monitors services, prior to the actual setup process.
+The bootstrap option can take the following values:
-The bootstrap option can take the following values: - auto: This is the default and recommended option.
-If the majority of nodes are tagged with auto during the current configuration stage, and configured to run Ceph Monitors, then - If they are up according to Bright Cluster Manager at the time of deployment of the setup process, then the Monitor Map is initialized for those Ceph Monitors on those nodes.

-- If they are down at the time of deployment of the setup process, then the maps are not initialized. - true: If nodes are tagged true and configured to run Ceph Monitors, then they will be initialized at the time of deployment of the setup process, even if they are detected as being down during the current configuration stage. - false: If nodes are tagged false and configured to run Ceph Monitors, then they will not be initialized at the time of deployment of the setup process, even if they are detected as being up during the current configuration stage. - The data path is set by default to:
+- If they are up according to Bright Cluster Manager at the time of deployment of the setup process, then the Monitor Map is initialized for those Ceph Monitors on those nodes. - If they are down at the time of deployment of the setup process, then the maps are not initialized. - true: If nodes are tagged true and configured to run Ceph Monitors, then they will be initialized at the time of deployment of the setup process, even if they are detected as being down during the current configuration stage. - false: If nodes are tagged false and configured to run Ceph Monitors, then they will not be initialized at the time of deployment of the setup process, even if they are detected as being up during the current configuration stage. - The data path is set by default to:

-/var/lib/ceph/mon/\$cluster-\$hostname
+'''

+/var/lib/ceph/mon/$cluster-$hostname

+'''